TrueNAS Core vs. TrueNAS Scale: Which Should You Use?

 Additional Features of TrueNAS Core

-4. Native Encryption: TrueNAS Core offers native encryption and can be used in a variety of ways.
+4. Native Encryption: Core offers native encryption and can be used in a variety of ways.

 Additional Features of TrueNAS Scale

-2. Linux Container Ecosystem: TrueNAS Scale gives access to an established Linux container ecosystem, making application deployment much easier and faster.
-You can also make customized applications with the help of Docker containers and KVM virtual machines.
+2. Linux Container Ecosystem: Scale gives access to an established Linux container ecosystem, making application deployment much easier and faster.
+You can also make customized applications with the help of Docker containers (official support coming in 24.10) and KVM virtual machines.

 Feature Differences Between TrueNAS Core and Scale

-Below are a few additional key feature differences between TrueNAS Core vs. Scale:
+Below are a few additional key feature differences between TrueNAS Core and Scale:

-• Scalability: TrueNAS Scale (Scale stands for “Scaled-Out”) is designed for horizontal scalability.
+• Scalability: TrueNAS Scale (Scale stands for “Scaled-Out”) and is designed for horizontal scalability.
 It allows multiple nodes to be clustered together to deliver high availability, shared storage, and improved performance.
-In contrast, TrueNAS Core is more of a single-system solution.
+Alternatively, Core is more of a single-system solution.

 • Virtualization and Containers: Both systems support virtualization.
-However, TrueNAS Scale has integrated support for Linux-native technologies like KVM for virtual machines and Docker for containerization.
-TrueNAS Core utilizes FreeBSD’s bhyve for virtual machines and Jails for an isolated environment.
+However, Scale has integrated support for Linux-native technologies like KVM for virtual machines and Docker for containerization (24.10 release in Scale).
+Core utilizes FreeBSD’s bhyve for virtual machines and Jails for an isolated environment.

-• High Availability: Both TrueNAS Core and Scale offer high-availability solutions.
-However, TrueNAS Scale leverages Linux-based technologies to provide active-active clustering for real-time data synchronization and failover.
+• High Availability: Both Core and Scale offer high-availability solutions.
+However, Scale leverages Linux-based technologies to provide active-active clustering for real-time data synchronization and failover.

-• Community and Support: TrueNAS Core, being the successor of FreeNAS, has a more established community and extensive support documentation.
-TrueNAS Scale (being a newer project), is still building its community, but inherits the strong support structure from iXsystems.
+• Community and Support: TrueNAS Core, being the successor of FreeNAS, has always had a more established community and extensive support documentation.
+TrueNAS Scale was always lacking in this area, but since TrueNAS Scale is now the premiere offering by iXsystems, Scale has similar support in this area.

 TrueNAS CoreTrueNAS Scale